TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 ### 6.4 Accessibility
 #### 6.4.1 Publication
-All of TMEIT's valid regulatory documents shall be available at TMEIT's website.
+All of TMEIT's valid regulatory documents shall be available on TMEIT's website.

 #### 6.4.2 Language
 TraditionsMEsterIT's regulatory documents shall be available in full in both swedish and english.

-English.
 In the event of any difference of interpretation the Swedish document holds precedence.